Developer: SCE Japan Studio

 Available Exclusively On

-One you read your sentence you put your thumb print on it and off you go.
+Once you read your sentence you put your thumbprint on it and off you go.
 Now, the game is very slow to start and this is a huge downfall for these types of games as Soul Sacrifice suffered the same problem.
 There’s a bunch of dialog and back story to get through, a lengthy tutorial — not just for combat — and then getting used to controls and getting through missions.
 It takes over 5 hours just to get into the swing of things and start chipping away missions which are not a good thing.
-These anime type games always do this from monster slaying to JRPGs and it drives me crazy.
+These anime-type games always do this from monster slaying to JRPGs and it drives me crazy.